 See What are authorised parties?
 What are authorised parties?

-These are people who appear in your accounts.
-They don't own the assets but they can perform certain transactions up to the limit set by the holders.
+Authorised parties are people who appear in your accounts but don't own the funds or assets in them.
+They can carry out certain transactions, always within the limit set by the account holder.

 See How can I add an authorised party to my accounts?
 How can I add an authorised party to my accounts?

-To authorise people who are not Bankinter customers, contact your branch or personal manager.
+To authorize people who are not Bankinter customers, please contact your branch or manager.

 See What permission am I giving to an authorised party?
 What permission am I giving to an authorised party?

 Your authorised parties will be able to see your finances and perform certain transactions, depending on the type of account.
-For example:
+Examples:

-- Current accounts: transfers, Bizum, debits (payments, direct debits), deposits, etc.
+- Current accounts: They can order transfers, Bizums, debits (payments, direct debits), deposits, etc.

-- Securities and brokerage accounts: buy and sell orders.
+- Securities and brokerage accounts: They can issue buy and sell orders.

-- Investment fund accounts: redemptions, additional and regular contributions.
+- Investment fund accounts: They can manage redemptions, as well as additional and regular contributions.

 Authorised parties will perform transactions on a joint and several basis, which means they will have complete freedom to act on their own.